-Rule 28 - Submission of informative documents and exhibitions
+Rule 28 Submission of informative documents and exhibitions

-- 1. Informative documents on the conservation and utilization of natural resources may be submitted for the attention of the participants to the meeting by: - a) any Representative of a Party or any observer representing a State not party to the Convention or an intergovernmental organization; and - b) any observer representing any other organization. - 2.
+- 1. Informative documents on the conservation and utilization of natural resources may be submitted for the attention of the participants to the meeting by: - a) any Representative of a Party or any observer representing a State not party to the Convention or an intergovernmental organization; and - b) any observer representing any other organization-; and - c) the Secretariat. - 2.
 No approval is required for the distribution of such documents.
-However, they shall clearly identify the delegation or observer presenting them. - 3.
-Documents from the States and organizations referred to in paragraph 1 a) of this Rule may, on request, be distributed by the Secretariat.
-In this case, they shall be provided in sufficient numbers for distribution. - 4.
-Otherwise, all informative documents for distribution shall be placed on the tables provided for this purpose. - 5.
-Any Representative may complain to the Bureau if an informative document that has been distributed is considered offensive. - 6.
+However, they shall clearly identify who is the delegation or observer presenting them. - 3.
+Documents from the States and organizations referred to in paragraph 1 of this Rule may, on request, be distributed by the Secretariat.
+In this case, they shall be provided in sufficient numbers for distribution.
+Documents submitted by Parties and by the Secretariat relating to specific items on the agenda of the meeting shall be numbered by the Secretariat and included in its list of official documents.

+- 4. Any Representative may complain to the Bureau if an informative document that has been distributed is considered offensive. - 5.
 Apart from an exhibition from the host country, where applicable, to show how it conserves nature and implements the Convention, no exhibition is authorized in the immediate vicinity of meeting rooms.
 Exhibitions set up in a specific exhibition area, at the cost of the exhibitors, may be subject to the approval of the Bureau, which may withdraw such permission at any time.